martindam/emailservice/readme.md

 [Link to deployed service](http://emailservice.martindam.dk)

 ## Architecture
 The system is built in Python and split into a web frontend and a backend of workers responsible for sending the emails.
-[Celery](http://www.celeryproject.org/) is used as a distributed task queue to send task and results between the frontend and backend.
+[Celery](http://www.celeryproject.org/) is used as a distributed task queue to send tasks and results between the frontend and backend.
 This architecture allows to scale the system as the number of workers can be scaled independent of the frontend and vice versa.
 RabbitMQ is used as the task queue as it provides good delivery guarantees as it keeps state about the clients and supports selective acknowledgement and re-delivery.
 Redis is used for the result backend as result are looked up by key.
 Configuration for the task queue and result backend can be found in [celereconfig.py](celeryconfig.py).

 The webservice is based on [Flask](http://flask.pocoo.org/docs/0.11/api/).